UK National Emergency: CHILDREN AT RISK

 Perhaps, children do not need to take exams to prove their intellectual abilities because exams do not at all, truly reflect children's intellectual ability or competence but instead, serve only to identify the required few as 'bright'?

-Perhaps, when children are not expected to sit silently at a desk for over 30 minutes, they will not exhibit so many 'behavioural problems'?
+Perhaps, when children are not expected to sit silently at a desk for over 30+ minutes, they will not exhibit so many 'behavioural problems'?

-It is most disturbing to realise how many British children are on medication from ages as young as 3, due to 'behavioural problems' which are most often, first identified by teachers or nursery staff: Can we really continue to assume the problem is with the children and not the education system itself?
+It is disturbing to witness how many British children are on medication from ages as young as 3, due to 'behavioural problems' which are most often, first identified by teachers or nursery staff: Can we really continue to assume the problem is with the children and not the education system itself?

 Over 1 million British children are presently on Ritalin: